holocm/holo-attic/test/04-backup-files/README.md

   installed target is no longer valid after removing the holograms that act on it, so we restore the backup file to the target location.

-In this testcase, a `backup` directory is under source control, representing the state of the backup directory before the `holo apply` run that we're looking at.
+In this testcase, a `/var/lib/holo` directory is under source control, representing the state of Holo before the `holo apply` run that we're looking at.
 (Since we're testing the effects of package removal, we assume that `holo apply` has been run before.)

 The backup for `/etc/still-existing.conf` is also under source control, to